Gila-Johanna-Hofmann/karel_solutions/README.md

-# My solutions to Karel The Robots tasks.
+# My solutions for Karel The Robots tasks

 Karel The Robot is a simple teaching environment for imperative programming basics.